microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraApplicationExtensionProperty.md

 The first command initializes new generic string list collection.

-The second command adds an item to the list.
+The second command Adds an item to the list.

 The final command creates an application extension property with the specified target objects for the specified object.